 Wool sneakers can be machine washed on a cold, gentle cycle with mild detergent, though hand washing is safer for the wool fibres and the glued sole.
 Remove the insoles and laces first, air dry only (never tumble), and expect the shoes to take 24-48 hours to fully dry depending on humidity.

-That block is what gets pulled into the snippet.
-Write it first, before the rest of the article.
+That block is what gets pulled into the snippet, so write it first, before the rest of the article.

 Below the opening block, expand with three to six subsections that address the natural follow-up questions a buyer would have.
-Short paragraphs, two to four sentences each.
-Sentence-case H2s that restate related questions.
+Keep the paragraphs short, two to four sentences each, with sentence-case H2s that restate related questions.

-Include one specific fact per section.
-A measurement, a named material, a time estimate, a brand-specific detail.
-Vague content gets aggregated into AI overviews and loses attribution.
-Specific content gets cited with a link back.
+Include one specific fact per section: a measurement, a named material, a time estimate, a brand-specific detail.
+Vague content gets aggregated into AI overviews and loses attribution, while specific content gets cited with a link back.

 Schema validators: Google’s Rich Results Test and Schema.org’s validator.
 Run every page through both before publishing.

-One contextual link or section mid-answer that routes the buyer toward the relevant product or category page.
-Not a hard CTA.
-A natural sentence that acknowledges the buyer may want to act on the answer: “If you’re comparing wool sneaker options, our merino range starts at [link].”
+Add one contextual link or section mid-answer that routes the buyer toward the relevant product or category page.
+Keep it a natural sentence rather than a hard CTA, one that acknowledges the buyer may want to act on the answer: “If you’re comparing wool sneaker options, our merino range starts at [link].”

 Traffic that lands on an answer page and can’t see a path to purchase is traffic you’ve bought for someone else’s future conversion.

-To show what the output of this process looks like, here’s a trimmed example from a wool footwear category.
-Each question is tagged by source, intent stage, and score.
-Use it as a template for your own sheet.
+To show what the output of this process looks like, picture a trimmed example from a wool footwear category, where each question is tagged by source, intent stage, and score.
+Use that shape as a template for your own sheet.

-Note the distribution.
-Validation is the largest stage, reflecting the reality that most product-adjacent customer questions are pre-purchase hesitations.
-Most content libraries invert this.
-That’s the opportunity.
+Watch the distribution, since validation tends to be the largest stage, reflecting the reality that most product-adjacent customer questions are pre-purchase hesitations.
+Most content libraries get this backward, which is exactly where the opportunity sits.

 Build your own version of this table.
 Twenty rows is enough for a first content sprint.
-Fifty is where the compounding starts to show up.
-Five hundred is where you stop thinking of content as a project and start thinking of it as an operation.
+Fifty is where the compounding starts to show.
+Five hundred is where you stop treating content as a project and start running it as an operation.

-Search demand shifts every week.
-New products launch.
-Competitors publish into the same gaps you found.
+Search demand shifts every week, new products launch, and competitors publish into the same gaps you found.
 Reviews and support tickets accumulate new patterns month over month.
-The answer pages you published six months ago need refreshing against the current SERP.
-The internal linking graph needs maintenance as new pages ship.
+The answer pages you published six months ago need refreshing to match the current SERP, and the internal linking graph needs maintenance as new pages ship.

 Most brands that start this work as a project abandon it within nine months.
-The research phase was energising.
-The execution phase was grindy.
-The continuous operation was too much to sustain alongside everything else a marketing team is responsible for.
+The research phase is energising, the execution phase is a grind, and the continuous operation is too much to sustain alongside everything else a marketing team is responsible for.

-That’s the honest version.
-It’s why most ecommerce sites have patchy answer content despite everyone in the category knowing this is the work that needs to happen.
+That’s the honest version, and it is why most ecommerce sites have patchy answer content despite everyone in the category knowing this is the work that needs to happen.

 Sprite exists because the framework in this guide is the right work to be doing, and almost nobody can sustain it manually.

 The platform runs the same loop continuously, on autopilot, across your whole store.
 Autonomous category demand analysis and keyword gap identification replace the manual GSC, PAA, autocomplete, and Reddit mining.
-Voice modeling trained on your own published corpus replaces the manual brand voice calibration.
-Automated fact-checking runs after every section is written, not just at the end.
-Bidirectional internal linking with retroactive updates means every new answer page connects to the existing content graph without someone having to retrofit links by hand.
-Full JSON-LD schema (Article, BreadcrumbList, Organization) gets injected at publication.
+Voice modelling trained on your own published corpus replaces the manual brand voice calibration.
+Automated fact-checking runs after every section is written, not only at the end.
+Bidirectional internal linking with retroactive updates means every new answer page connects to the existing content graph without someone retrofitting links by hand.
+Full JSON-LD schema (Article, BreadcrumbList, Organisation) gets injected at publication.

-Two publishing modes: full autopilot publishes live; co-pilot publishes to draft for manual review before going live.
+There are two publishing modes.
+Full autopilot publishes live; co-pilot publishes to draft for manual review before going live.
 Pick whichever matches your team’s appetite for control versus velocity.

 Giesswein used this approach to go from a manual blog effort averaging less than two posts a month to daily publishing, generating over €2M in incremental top-line revenue.
 Nanga grew non-brand organic traffic by 250% in under twelve weeks with no internal team time spent on execution.
 Kyoto Pearl recovered full pre-migration organic visibility in 90 days after a Shopify theme migration.

-Each of them was doing the work this guide describes.
-None of them were doing it manually.
+Each of them was doing the work this guide describes, and none of them were doing it by hand.

 Sprite runs continuous category demand analysis and autonomous keyword gap identification against your store’s existing authority profile.
 It prioritises question clusters where your site has adjacent topical authority and the SERP has room for a better answer.
 You provide the strategic parameters; execution runs continuously against them.